-a centralized mobility anchor providing global reachability and an always-on experience to the user;

-extensions to the base protocols to optimize handover performance while users roam across wireless cells; and extensions to enable the use of heterogeneous wireless interfaces for multi-mode terminals (e.g. smartphones).
+- o a centralized mobility anchor providing global reachability and an always-on experience to the user; - o extensions to the base protocols to optimize handover performance while users roam across wireless cells; and - o extensions to enable the use of heterogeneous wireless interfaces for multi-mode terminals (e.g. smartphones).

-The presence of the centralized mobility anchor allows a mobile node to remain reachable when it is not connected to its home domain.
-The anchor point, among other tasks, ensures connectivity by forwarding packets destined to, or sent from, the mobile node.
+The presence of the centralized mobility anchor allows a mobile node to remain reachable after it has moved to a different network. anchor point, among other tasks, ensures connectivity by forwarding packets destined to, or sent from, the mobile node.
 In practice, most of the deployed architectures today have a small number of centralized anchors managing the traffic of millions of mobile nodes.
 Compared with a distributed approach, a centralized approach is likely to have several issues or limitations affecting performance and scalability, which require costly network dimensioning and engineering to resolve.